chadmcrowell/ckad/README.md

 # Certified Kubernetes Application Developer (CKAD) Study Club
 This repo is meant for the study club to collaborate on

-If you'd like to collaborate, follow these directions:
+If you'd like to collaborate:
 - fork this repo
 - create a new branch from your fork
 - create a pull request after making changes to the branch